what-is-an-eye-care-routine

 Pro Tip:

-The eye area shows aging signs 5-10 years earlier than other zones—start prevention in your 20s!
+The eye area shows signs of aging 5-10 years earlier than other zones—start prevention in your 20s!

 Common Eye Area Concerns and Their Causes

 The delicate eye area faces unique challenges, manifesting as various visible concerns.
-Understanding the underlying causes of these issues is essential for developing effective treatment strategies that target the root problems rather than just masking symptoms.
+Understanding the underlying causes of these issues is crucial for developing effective treatment strategies that address the root problems rather than merely masking symptoms.

 1. Dark Circles (Infraorbital Hyperpigmentation)